 D&C stands for dilation and curettage.
 The procedure involves dilating the cervix and scraping the lining of the uterus.
 Your doctor may order a D&C if you have had an incomplete miscarriage.

-It is normal to have bleeding for about a week to two weeks.
+It is normal to have bleeding for about one to two weeks.
 Some women will continue to have some spotting for a week or longer after they miscarry.
-You may have bleeding that is similar to a heavy period.
+You may experience bleeding that is similar to a heavy period.
 You may also pass tissue or small clots.
 Your doctor may ask you to collect any tissue that is passed for testing.
-If you are bleeding more than one pad an hour call your doctor right away.
+If you are bleeding through more than one pad per hour, call your doctor right away.

 How long will it take for my period to return?